 “With their dandy looks and long, thick sidelocks which, much like Elvis Presley’s, fell all the way down to their chins, the brothers were both heroes of their toles,” says Karthak, who is the siblings’ brother-in-law.
 “Girls were always falling for their charms.”

-Veteran actor Basundhara Bhusal too remembers the excitement at the Naachghar ever since word spread that Dev Anand was seeking extras from among Naachghar actors.
+Veteran actor Basundhara Bhusal too remembers the excitement at the Naachghar ever since word spread that Dev Anand was seeking actors from among Naachghar actors.

 “There was an immense sense of excitement and competition among the actors to get selected,” she says.
 “Both Tarzan and Toofan, and everyone else selected were elated to be acting alongside the biggest Bollywood stars.”

-Meena Singh, another famous Nepali extra, was selected by Dev Anand himself, who convinced her parents to allow her to play a role over dinner at the Soaltee Hotel.
+Meena Singh, another famous Nepali actor, was selected by Dev Anand himself, who convinced her parents to allow her to play a role over dinner at the Soaltee Hotel.

 “I often participated in musical and stage performances,” says Singh.
 “A while before Dev Anand came, I had led my alma mater Padma Kanya Campus at a grand inter-college opera competition at the Rastriya Naachghar.
 Our team emerged the winner and I was awarded medals and other prizes by the King and Queen in a grand ceremony.
 This made me really popular at Padma Kanya and a favourite of our principal Angur Baba Joshi.
 Perhaps this was why she mentioned me when Dev Anand asked her for recommendations.”

 In the film, Toofan plays Dronacharya’s (Prem Chopra) aide, and Tarzan the manager of Dronacharya’s carpet factory.
-Singh, along with other local extras Prashant Rana, Deepak Rana, Rabi Shah, and Gerda Anita Weise, a Swiss national who grew up in Kathmandu, would be Jasbir’s [Zeenat Aman] hippie friends.
-Other extras included actor-director Prakash Thapa, Narayan Krishna Shrestha, and several others in the film’s dance sequences.
+Singh, along with other local actors Prashant Rana, Deepak Rana, Rabi Shah, and Gerda Anita Weise, a Swiss national who grew up in Kathmandu, would be Jasbir’s [Zeenat Aman] hippie friends.
+Other actors included actor-director Prakash Thapa, Narayan Krishna Shrestha, and several others in the film’s dance sequences.

 “All of us rejoiced being on the sets with the stars.
 Moreover, the local actors and the stars developed a strong bond,” she says.
 “Dev Anand and Zeenat Aman were both very friendly.
 Dev always called everyone by their names, and the Nepalis and Zeenat Aman talked for hours behind the sets.”